byCrookie/Workflow/README.md

 # Workflow
 A dynamic workflow library for .NET applications (mainly console).

+## How to use
+:warning: **Packages**: Packages are not working at the moment, please build the project yourself using the sourcecode.

+## Contributing / Issues
+All contributions are welcome!
+If you have any issues or feature requests, either implement it yourself or create an issue, thank you.

+## Donation
+If you like this project, feel free to donate and support the further development.
+Thank you.

+Bitcoin (BTC) Donations using Bitcoin (BTC) Network -> 14vZ2rRTEWXhvfLrxSboTN15k5XuRL1AHq

+### Docs
+Workflows make it easy to create a console application flow.
+Workflow has various methods from reading multiline user content to using custom built steps.

 ### Dependency Injection
 There are some classes that have to be registred.
 You can use [Workflow.Autofac](https://github.com/byCrookie/Workflow.Autofac) as an example or use it directly in your project.

-### Usage
-Workflows make it easy to create a console application flow.
-Workflow has various methods from reading multiline user content to using custom built steps.

 #### Example
 ```C#